Here are 7 Productivity Tips for How to Work from Home.

 This is really hard for me.

-Most days, when I’m not testing recipes or photographing, I will sit down to my computer, look up and it’s 4 pm and I haven’t moved.
+Most days, when I’m not testing recipes or photographing each recipe, I will sit down on my computer, look up and it’s 4 pm and I haven’t moved.

 I set a timer and every hour I get up and walk a little bit.
 I’ll go outside to the mailbox – go grab a quick snack – do some lunges down the hallway.